 The Smarter Balanced Summative Assessments are administered as part of the new California Assessment of Student Performance and Progress (CAASPP) System.
 EAP has been incorporated into the new CAASPP.
 Students wishing to inform the CSU and CCC of their EAP status may submit their CAASPP results by marking the release button at the end of the CAASPP exam.
 The CSU and participating community colleges will use the CAASPP results for early assessment of college readiness in English and mathematics.

 The EAP is designed to bridge the gap between high school standards and college expectations by substantially increasing the college readiness, and eventual college success, of California’s high school students.
-In addition, the EAP not only strengthens comprehensive, high-school-based, college preparation programs, but also allows each public high school, CCC and CSU to determine the college preparation status of individual students
+In addition, the EAP not only strengthens comprehensive, high-school-based, college preparation programs, but also allows each public high school, CCC and CSU to determine the college preparation status of individual students.

-After grade eleven students take the Smarter Balanced Summative Assessments, schools will receive CAASPP results within 4-6 weeks after the student completes the assessments.
+Schools will receive CAASPP results within 4-6 weeks after the student completes the assessments.
 Students will receive Individual Student Reports (ISR) within 6-8 weeks after that district has completed all CAASPP testing.
 EAP results may be found on the back of the ISR.

 Standard Met: student is deemed as conditionally ready for English and/or mathematics college level coursework and are exempt from taking the CSU English Placement Test (EPT) and/or Entry Level Mathematics (ELM) exam.
 However, students must continue their preparation in the 12th grade by taking an approved English course, such as the Expository Reading and Writing Course (ERWC) and/or an approved math course.
 Students must pass the approved course with a grade of “C” or better.
 Students that do not meet the conditional requirement will need to participate in the CSU’s Early Start Program, unless exemption was met through another pathway.